Muhammad-Elkholy/NFT-preview/README-template.md

-this is a costum NFT card
+This is a costum NFT card